Public Authorities Control Boardskip breadcrumbs

 NOTE: Projects may be added, amended or withdrawn prior to meeting.

-In accordance with Governor Eliot Spitzer’s Executive Order No. 3, this PACB meeting will be webcast in real time and/or available as an on-demand webcast for up to 30 days after the meeting.
+In accordance with the Governor’s Executive Order, this PACB meeting will be webcast in real time and/or available as an on-demand webcast for up to 30 days after the meeting.

 Links to the live meeting webcast will be placed on this website one hour before meeting is scheduled to begin.

-To view the May 17, 2017 meeting on-demand webcast, click the link below:
+To view the October 16, 2019 On-demand webcast, click the link below:

 If you experience a technical problem, contact your IT department, or email firstname.lastname@example.org